Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Proofs - II

 \vsp To prove Theorem \ref{prop-local-to-global-nearby-cycle}, we only need to check the axioms in $\S$ \ref{sssec-axiom}.
 The first four axioms, which are geometric, are checked in $\S$ \ref{ssec-geometric-II}.
 The other axioms, which are sheaf-theoretic, are actually known results.
 Namely, those relevant to $\VinGr_G^\gamma$ and $\Gr_{G\mt G,I}$ have been verified in $\S$ \ref{s-proofs-1}, while those relevant to $\VinBun_G^\gamma$ were either proved or sketched in \cite{schieder2016geometric}.
 We review these results in $\S$ \ref{ssec-input-from-schieder2016geometric}.

 \vsp In $\S$ \ref{ssec-proof-main-theorem-}, we finish the proof of Theorem \ref{prop-local-to-global-nearby-cycle}.

-\ssec{Geometric players - III} As usual, we fix a standarad parabolic $P$ and a co-character $\gamma:\mBG_m\to Z_M$ that is dominant and regular with respect to $P$.
+\ssec{Geometric players - III} As usual, we fix a standard parabolic $P$ and a co-character $\gamma:\mBG_m\to Z_M$ that is dominant and regular with respect to $P$.
 We assume the reader is familiar with the constructions in Appendix \ref{ssec-geometric-schieder2016geometric}.

 \vsp Recall we have

 By (\ref{eqn-cartesian-ving-bruhat-M}), we have the following commutative diagram (c.f. (\ref{eqn-sect-Bradon-4-tuple}))

 It induces a commutative diagram